Azure/platform-chaos/README.md

 > When you're ready, you can submit pull requests [here](https://github.com/Azure/platform-chaos/pulls)!

-We've developed a quick checklist that your change should meet, before you submit a pull request:

-* Ensure your change isn't already implemented by a pending pull request
-* All tests pass locally (see [the testing section](#testing) for more info)
-* New behaviors or major functional changes have tests
+We've defined a pull request template that should be filled out when you're submitting a pull request.
+You'll see it when you create your PR.
+Please fill it out to the best of your ability!

-When you've completed the checklist, and it's time to submit a pull request, your pull request should:
+Further, your pull request should:

 * Include a description of what your change intends to do
 * Be a child commit of a reasonably recent commit in the **master** branch